Registration for PaddleALL is now open!

 Abenaki is a competitive and recreational paddling club (canoe and kayak).
 We are the only club on Bell Lake, so our paddlers and swimmers don’t have to share the lake with anyone.
 During the day, we offer practices to different age groups of paddlers, and it can be pretty busy with hundreds of kids on the lake and on the beach.
 With that in mind, we will host the PaddleALL practices in the evenings and possibly weekend mornings when we can have the property pretty much to ourselves.

 Abenaki has a clubhouse and boathouse with partially accessible washrooms and some change rooms.
 We have an onsite basketball court, sandy beach and multiple docks.
 Although we have a parking area with designated spots, there is still a gravel hill to navigate, so that is something to keep in mind.

 Participants aged 5+ will be welcome to register.
-Depending on registration numbers, we can’t guarantee that your child will be paddling with someone the same age, but we will do our best to have groups of paddlers 12 and under and groups for those over 12.
+Depending on registration numbers, we can’t guarantee that your child will be paddling with someone the same age, but we will do our best to have groups of paddlers with similar ages whenever possible.

 All equipment used in our dry land and on water practices will be provided to paddlers by the club.
 We have PFD’s, paddles, kayaks and canoes specifically for the Paddle-All program.

 We recommend that you bring a towel, change of clothes, proper footwear and snack/ drink.
 Remember that your paddler will probably get wet, so make sure to dress them appropriately.

 Our plan is to have enough trained experienced coaches to run our practices under the direction of the Paddle-All Head Coach.
 For paddlers who need a little more supervision, our plans are to provide 1:1 coaching.
 For those participants who are more confident, we may have a coach take on a very small group for both the paddling and dry land training.

 ⦁ All of our coaches have their Coaching qualifications